Flexible Spending Arrangements (FSA)

 - Mail: Navia Benefit Solutions, PO Box 53250, Bellevue, WA 98015-3250

 When can I submit them?

-You can start submitting claims on the first day of your plan year, January 1.
+You can start submitting reimbursement claims for eligible expenses on the first day of your plan year, January 1.
 The full amount you set aside for your FSA contribution is available on January 1.

 Are there deadlines?

 Yes.
 If you keep contributing to your FSA through PEBB Continuation Coverage, you must incur all expenses by the last day of the plan year, December 31, and submit all claims to Navia Benefit Solutions for reimbursement by March 31 the following year.